 DEEP THROAT 5.9 8m

 Follow Full Fathom Five Ten to the impasse before the deep cave.
-Step back right and climb the arete to the top.
+Move up and right and climb the arete past a small tree to the top.
 Ward Byrum & Nick Strong 2005.

 DEEP DOWN IN DIS CUSTARD 5.10c 8m